Youssef16721/Ecommerce-Store/README.md

 # Ecommerce-Store
-Need Server To Run the Code
+Need Server To Run the Code.
 Be sure to upload the database first